State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Gradient Descent Dynamics via State-Dependent Level Sets

-We now analyze the limiting behavior.
-Let $\delta_*$ denote the limit of the increasing sequence $(\delta_t)_{t \ge 0}$.
-If $\delta_* < 2$, then the summability of $R_t^\sca$ forces $L_t \to 0$, yielding pointwise convergence to a global minimizer.
-If $\delta_* = 2$, then $b_t - a_t \to 0$, and the dynamics reduce to a one-dimensional recursion on $L_t$.
-For $\eta < 1$, Coppel's Theorem~\cite{coppel1955solution} then gives pointwise convergence.
+We now analyze the limiting behavior in the \textbf{pre-critical convergence regime} $\eta<1$.
+Let $\delta_\ast$ denote the limit of the increasing sequence $(\delta_t)_{t\ge 0}$.
+If $\delta_\ast<2$, then the summability of $R_t^\sca$ forces $L_t\to 0$, yielding pointwise convergence to a global minimizer.
+If $\delta_\ast=2$, then $b_t-a_t\to 0$, and the dynamics reduce to a one-dimensional recursion on $L_t$.
+Coppel's Theorem~\citep{coppel1955solution} then gives pointwise convergence.
 The details of both cases are given in Appendices~\ref{sec:convergence_delta_star_less_2} and~\ref{sec:convergence when delta_* = 2}.

-\begin{remark}[Post-critical behavior and period-2 dynamics] For $\eta\in(1,2)$, the same shrinking-level-set mechanism applies inside the certified region, but every minimizer is an unstable fixed point of $\gd_\eta^\sca$.
-Hence, certified trajectories enter the terminal regime $\delta_\ast=2$.
-On the terminal balanced manifold, the residual follows the one-dimensional map analyzed in Appendix~\ref{subsec:stable_2_period}; for $\eta\in(1,\sqrt5-1)$ this map has an attracting period-$2$ orbit.
-We leave the full perturbative transfer from the reduced map to the full dynamics open; numerical evidence is given in Appendix~\ref{apx:period2_stabilization}. \end{remark}

-\begin{remark}[Terminal level set at $\delta = 2$] The terminal level set should be understood as the limiting sublevel set, not as the zero set obtained by substituting $\delta=2$ into the certificate.
-Indeed, while $\isc(2;\,a,b)=2(a-b)^2$ vanishes on the entire balanced line $\{a=b\}$, the limiting certified set is the smaller set $\bigcap_{0<\delta<2}\{(a,b):\isc(\delta;\,a,b)\le 0\} = \{(a,a):(1-a^2)^2\le 1\}$.
-Thus the $\delta=2$ level set is defined by this limiting intersection.
+\begin{remark}[Terminal set at $\delta = 2$] The terminal object should be understood as a limiting sublevel set, not as the zero set obtained by substituting $\delta=2$ into the certificate.
+Indeed, while $\isc(2;a,b)=2(a-b)^2$ vanishes on the entire balanced line ${a=b}$, the limiting certified set is the smaller set $K_2^\sca := \bigcap_{0<\delta<2} \{(a,b):\isc(\delta;\,a,b)\le 0\} = \{(a,a):a^2\le 2\}$.
+We refer to such a limiting certified set as the \textbf{terminal set}.
+When its manifold structure is clear from the context, we also call it the \textbf{terminal manifold}.
 See Subsection~\ref{subsec:structure_of_state_dependent_lyapunov} and Appendix~\ref{appx:K_2_description} for the formal treatment. \end{remark}

+\begin{remark}[Post-critical behavior and edge-of-stability] In the \textbf{post-critical terminal regime} $\eta\in(1,2)$, the same shrinking-level-set mechanism applies inside the certified region, but every minimizer is an unstable fixed point of $\gd_\eta^\sca$.
+Thus, for almost every certified initialization, the monotone state reaches the terminal value $\delta_\ast=2$.
+On the balanced terminal manifold, the residual follows the one-dimensional map studied in Appendix~\ref{subsec:stable_2_period}.
+In the range $\eta\in(1,\sqrt{5}-1)$, this map admits an attracting period-$2$ orbit, and Lebesgue-a.e. initial residual in the terminal interval converges to this orbit.
+We leave the full perturbative transfer from the reduced map to the full dynamics open; numerical evidence is given in Appendix~\ref{apx:period2_stabilization}.